 Buffer did a great job with their team slide by sharing the track records of each cofounder, while also validating itself as a venture-backed startup that was able to attract business-savvy advisors.

 In Buffer’s case, this 2011 pitch deck helped it raise its seed round of $500,000.

 Any ambitious startup’s journey to success is full of setbacks; no one knows that better than investors.

 Another great example would be WeWork’s 2014 Series D deck.
 Although a later stage investment round usually indicates that the startup knows its way around a fundraising pitch, scaling a global network of coworking spaces is no easy feat.
 And WeWork’s team slide showed that its core team had the goods to back it up.

 A quick scan of the slide will tell you that WeWork’s core team is strong and diverse.
 Their people are serial entrepreneurs, investors, and former employees of top tech and retail firms.

 There’s plenty of inspiration floating around the web, but Airbnb’s original pitch deck dating back to 2008 is still heralded as the best and the brightest.

 It’s easy to see why, it communicates the problem and market opportunity in a clear and concise way, and the core team convinced investors that they were able to execute on the vision.

-So we’ll leave this here, because when in doubt, you should just emulate success.
+So we’ll leave this here, because when it comes time to create your very own pitch deck, you should just emulate success.
 And this oldie is definitely a goodie.